laurb9/StepperDriver/README.md

 - 100uF capacitor between GND - VMOT
 - Make sure to set the max current on the driver board to the motor limit (see below).
 - Have a motor power supply that can deliver that current.
-- Make sure the motor power supply is within the range supported by the driver board.
+- Make sure the motor power supply voltage is within the range supported by the driver board.

 Set Max Current
 ===============